DCAN-Labs/hbcd-docs/docs/data_access/dataformats/tabulated.md

 <p>Please note that Parquet files are not officially supported by the <a href="https://bids-specification.readthedocs.io/en/stable/">BIDS specification</a>.
 For NBDC datasets, we decided to add Parquet as an alternative file format to the BIDS standard TSV to allow users to take advantage of the features of this modern and efficient open source format that is commonly used in the data science community.</p>
 </div>

-Tabulated data in the BIDS `rawdata/phenotype/` directory includes includes demographic, toxicology, and behavioral data (see details [here](../../datacuration/phenotypes.md)) available in both tab-separated values (TSV) and [Apache Parquet](https://parquet.apache.org/) formats.
+Tabulated data in the BIDS `rawdata/phenotype/` directory includes demographic, toxicology, and behavioral data (see details [here](../../datacuration/phenotypes.md)) available in both tab-separated values (TSV) and [Apache Parquet](https://parquet.apache.org/) formats.
 Some concatenated, file-based data are also offered as CSV and Parquet files.

 Plain text formats (TSV/CSV) are widely compatible and easy to inspect, but less efficient for large datasets.
 They don't support selective column loading or preserve metadata like data types.
 As a result, tools like Python or R must guess data types during import, often incorrectly.
 For example, categorical values like "0"/"1" for "Yes"/"No" (commonly used in NBDC datasets) may be interpreted as numeric, and columns with mostly missing values may be treated as empty if the first few rows lack data.